muratcatal/adcreative-task/README.md

 ## FRONTEND TASK BY MURAT ÇATAL

-### ONLINE DEMO

-You can view the online demo [here](https://adcreative-task-8yv1.vercel.app/)

-Storybook can be viewed [here](https://adcreative-task-storybook.vercel.app/)

-You can view project graph [here](https://adcreative-task-8yv1.vercel.app/assets/graph.png).
-The graph is generated using Nx.dev framework and shows the dependencies between the libraries and the frontend application.
-It is important not to have circular dependencies between the libraries which Nx framework helps to prevent.

 ### INSTALLATION

 > This application needs node version 20.0.0 or higher to run.
 You can install node from [here](https://nodejs.org/en/)